 Colorado College has a notable student-to-faculty ratio of 10:1, so students have lots of chances to network with their professors.
 About 82.4% of students graduate on time at this school, which is better than the national average of 37.0%.
 See all of Colorado College's rankings to find out more.

 University of Northern Colorado is a wonderful option for individuals interested in a Fine & Studio Arts major.
 The location in a significant city is tremendous for scholars trying to find adequate prospects for social networking, experience, and life.

 University of Northern Colorado appeals to the very best, and the average SAT score of applicants is about 1,039.
 About 61.0% of the teachers at University of Northern Colorado work full time, which means they should have enough time to work with students in their class.
 Want to learn a little more about University of Northern Colorado's campus?
 Take a virtual tour.

 It is hard to find a better school than University of Idaho if you want to study Fine & Studio Arts.
 Moscow, Idaho is situated in a calm, serene, countryside area.

 It's hard to find a better school than Weber State University if you wish to study Fine & Studio Arts.
-Ogden, Utah is the perfect location for learners who relish the active urban lifestyle.
+With more than 20,000 undergraduates, Weber State University is one of the largest schools in the nation.

 You'll get to learn about a lot of ethnicities thanks to Weber State University's diverse population.
 This school does not require freshman students to live on-campus.
-A virtual tour could be a good way to find out more about Weber State University.
+Videos from Weber State University could be a great way to learn more about university.

 Colorado State University - Pueblo is a great choice for students pursuing a Fine & Studio Arts degree.
 Pueblo, Colorado is an appropriate area for individuals who appreciate the active city life.